tiangolo/poetry-version-plugin/README.md

 It won't be helpful in other use cases like managing local app environments with Poetry.

+## Alternatives

+If you are building a package library and want this functionality but you don't really need anything else from Poetry you are probably better off using [Hatch](https://hatch.pypa.io/latest/), [PDM](https://pdm.fming.dev/latest/), or another alternative that comes with this functionality built in without requiring plugins.

 ## How to use

 Make sure you have Poetry version `1.2.0` or above.
 Read below for instructions to install it if you haven't.